REFERENCE COMPONENTS

 MFA LUMINESCENCE (MODIFIED ONLY)

-This preamplifier (the "Lumi") became a cult item even while it was still being manufactured, more than 10 years ago now.
+This preamplifier (the "Lumi") became a cult item even while it was still being manufactured, more than 20 years ago now.
 It had unique sound characteristics and was phenomenally well built, especially for the money.

 The Luminescence is an "all-out" design with a huge, separate power supply that has at least four large transformers, chokes, plus (2 or 4 tube) regulation.
 The actual preamplifier is hardwired and uses octal tubes throughout, both rarities at the time it came out, and even today.
 (Earlier versions of this preamplifier, with less than 4 transformers, do not qualify for this class, but are still excellent.)

-The Luminescence is full-bodied, with a very large soundstage and it doesn’t fall apart when the music gets loud.
+The Luminescence is full-bodied, with a huge soundstage and it doesn’t fall apart when the music gets loud.
 It may have as much low-level musical information as any other preamplifier in existence, with the one exception of the Jadis JP-80 series.
 These rare and valuable sonic strengths are the reasons this preamplifier is in such constant demand.
 However...

 It is not particularly fast, neutral, precise or immediate sounding, but it can be noticeably improved in all those areas with modifications.
-These modifications; improved capacitors, better NOS octal tubes, removing RFI filters etc., are required for this preamplifier to reach its full sonic (Class B) potential.
+These modifications; improved coupling capacitors, better NOS octal tubes, removing RFI filters etc., are required for this preamplifier to reach its full sonic (Class B) potential.
+The Luminescence's sound is so unique that it should always be auditioned before the purchase by a first time listener.
+My associates are split on its performance; some love it and some dislike it.
+I lean closer to the "love it" position.

 The MFA Luminescence has proven to be a very reliable design.